 In usual circumstances, abandonment rates are affected by factors like the length of checkout process, price of products and how long customers research purchases.

-Take grocery for example.
-Ocado, a well-known online grocery brand, illustrates the demand for this sector as people look for home delivery.
+In other sectors, we knew that demand was up.
+Take Groceries for example.
+Ocado, a well-known online grocery brand, illustrated the demand for this sector as people looked for home delivery services.